Code-Institute-Submissions/Milestone_project_1-7/README.md

 ### Features
-+ fully responsive website
++ Fully responsive website
-+ sign up to different tournaments
++ Sign up to different tournaments
-+ contact form for requests
++ Contact form for requests
 + Both forms hold data validation and all fields residing within are set to required ensuring information submitted is of the correct format.
++ Interactive elements

 The fonts used throughout the site were imported into the HTML of each page from Google Fonts and are called 'Roboto' and "Press Start 2p".